Communist Party Marxist – Kenya

-The Communist Party Marxist – Kenya (CPMK), also known as the Marxist Communist Party of Kenya (MCPK), is a unregistered political party in Kenya that emerged from a split within the Communist Party of Kenya (CPK) in 2024.
+The Communist Party Marxist – Kenya (CPMK), also known as the Marxist Communist Party of Kenya (MCPK), is an unregistered Marxist-Leninist political party in Kenya that emerged from a split within the Communist Party of Kenya (CPK) in 2024.
 The split was a result of ongoing ideological divisions within the Communist Party of Kenya itself and wider ongoing strategic differences within the Kenyan left, particularly regarding approaches to socialism and the party's engagement with the country's political landscape.